 However, it’s the recent WeSpire research about employee interest in pro-social incentives that points to where the big money could be sitting.
 Corporations spend an estimated 1-2% of wages on rewards and recognition each year.
 Just in the US, that translates to $186-$372 billion dollars.
 When surveyed about their interest in rewards this year, the number two item of interest from employees?
 Donations made to not for profits.
 If corporations moved even 2.5% of rewards dollars to this type of incentive, there is another $5 billion dollars.
 Imagine the positive social, environment and business impact if they did 10%?

 Why would they do this?
 The research shows that employee happiness and performance improve when companies use pro-social incentives.
-It also shows that 71% of employees say it is imperative or very important to work where culture is supportive of giving and volunteering.
+It also shows that 71% of employees say it is imperative or very important to work where culture is supportive of giving and corporate volunteerism.

 The first matching program started at GE in 1954 and inspired most large companies to follow suit.
 But as social responsibility becomes more central to company purpose and business strategy, it’s time for innovation and creativity to inspire even greater giving.